notionparallax/wp2frontEnd/_posts/2021-01-19-changing-subscription.md

 and you can pick the new length that you'd like.

 If you pick _Pause_, it'll set your subscription to 0 minutes and you'll pay $0 until you put that number back up again.

+Then you _Continue_ and everything happens exactly as yo expect it to!